 Product Analyst

-SurveyMonkey's built-in analysis capabilities are meaningfully more developed than most people expect, and for many research use cases they're sufficient to reach conclusions without exporting data at all — though the depth available depends on your plan tier.
+SurveyMonkey's built-in analysis capabilities are more developed than most people expect, and for many research use cases they're sufficient to reach conclusions without exporting data at all — though the depth available depends on your plan tier.
 The basic analysis view, available at all plan levels, provides response summaries for each question automatically: bar charts and percentage breakdowns for closed questions, response lists for open text, and aggregate statistics for rating scales.
-This is functional for reviewing survey results quickly and identifying headline findings, and for many business use cases — a quick customer satisfaction check, a short product feedback survey — this level of summary is all that's needed.
+This is functional for reviewing survey results quickly and identifying key findings, and for many business use cases — a quick customer satisfaction check, a short product feedback survey — this level of summary is all that's needed.
 Where SurveyMonkey's analysis tools go further is in the filtering and cross-tabulation capabilities available on paid plans.
-Filtering allows you to segment the results by any respondent attribute or answer — showing results only from respondents who selected a specific option on a previous question, or from respondents in a particular demographic group if you collected that data.
+Filtering lets you segment the results by any respondent attribute or answer — showing results only from respondents who selected a specific option on a previous question, or from respondents in a particular demographic group if you collected that data.
 Cross-tabulation compares responses across different segments in a table format, which is the analytical structure needed to answer questions like "do customers who use Feature X rate satisfaction higher than those who don't?"
 These tools transform the survey from a set of aggregate percentages into something that can surface meaningful differences between subgroups.
 The text analysis features for open-ended responses have improved over time.
 SurveyMonkey applies automatic sentiment scoring to text responses and can group them by theme, reducing the manual work of reading through hundreds of open-text responses to identify patterns.
-The automated categorization isn't perfect — it benefits from review — but it meaningfully reduces the time required to extract themes from qualitative data.
-Benchmark data is available for some standard survey types, particularly NPS and customer satisfaction surveys, which allows you to compare your scores against industry averages.
-This is a useful feature for teams that want to contextualize their results rather than evaluating them in isolation.
+The automated categorization isn't perfect — it benefits from review — but it significantly reduces the time required to extract themes from qualitative data.
+Benchmark data is available for some standard survey types, particularly NPS and customer satisfaction surveys, which lets you compare your scores against industry averages.
+This is useful for teams that want to contextualize their results rather than evaluating them in isolation.
 The cases where exporting to Excel or another tool is genuinely necessary rather than just more comfortable for people who default to spreadsheets include: advanced statistical analysis (regression modeling, significance testing, factor analysis) that SurveyMonkey's built-in tools don't support; cross-referencing survey data with external datasets like CRM records or purchase history; building visualizations with specific formatting requirements for presentations that SurveyMonkey's export charts don't match; and archiving data for longitudinal analysis across multiple survey runs over time.
 The export options SurveyMonkey provides are flexible — CSV, XLSX, PDF reports, and SPSS files for statistical software — and the exports are clean enough to work with directly in Excel or a statistical tool without significant reformatting.
 The practical guidance is that teams doing straightforward business research — measuring customer satisfaction, collecting product feedback, running NPS programs — can likely do everything they need within SurveyMonkey's interface on an appropriate paid plan.
 Teams doing academic-quality research or complex quantitative analysis will want the export path and access to dedicated statistical software.